MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 A player can only travel to an instance if that instance is **available for the player**.
 Availability is determined by three criteria, all of which must be met:

-1. **[Has Player capacity](#player-capacity)**: a player can only travel to a world if there as at least one [index](#player-indices) available.
+1. **[Isn't at maximum player count](#maximum-player-count)**: a player can only travel to a world if there as at least one [index](#player-indices) available.
 If the capacity is set to 20 and there are 19 people there, then 1 more can travel to the world.
 It is then unavailable for all players until at one player leaves.
 1. **Is Safe**: Horizon has an undisclosed, and evolving, set of rules for what it deems *safe*, regarding travel.
 These rules may include: which players have blocked one another (and how recently), if the traveling player has recently been voted out of that instance, if the instance has a moderated event running, and more.
 1. **[Instance is Open](#open-and-closed-instances)**: all [published instances](#instance-types) exist as either *open* or *closed*.
 An **open instance** can be joined by an player (if the above criteria are met).
 A **closed instance** can only be joined by players who are explicitly invited by players already in the instance.